Levant3a/Pattern_Ag_assessment/README.md

  comppct * col * hlw /100 for col in om, cec, ph

 If given more time I would have liked to complete task_4 and done more cleanup.

+when running the assessment_process.py script

+there will be a user input that is needed for the sake of the assessment please input 'Y' then for the next request 2021

+Or just 'N' is fine as well